 For example, if your event that starts on 11 June and ends on 14 June, that makes a total of four days which fits well into the default seven-day Pigeonhole duration.
 However, if you wish to start collecting Q&A questions three days before the event, and also continue collecting feedback three days after the event, you will need a combined Pigeonhole duration of 10 days (3 + 4 + 3).
 If your Pigeonhole has a seven-day duration, you will need to purchase an extension upgrade to accommodate all your audience engagement activities.

 Test Mode — When Pigeonhole duration does not matter

 Test Mode works anytime before your first session in your Pigeonhole starts.
-That means if you intend to do a tech run, or brief the speakers and moderators, with Pigeonhole Live, you don't need to factor those dates and purchase additional day add-ons for that.
-Going by the example above, if the first session starts on 11 June, anytime before 11 June, you'll still be able to activate Test Mode and do your tech run or briefings.
-There's no cost for all that!
+So, if you intend to do a tech run or brief the speakers and moderators with Pigeonhole Live, you don't need to factor those dates in your Pigeonhole duration.
+Going by the example above, if the first session starts on 11 June, you will able to activate Test Mode and do your tech run or briefings anytime before 11 June.

-If you have completed setting up your agenda on Pigeonhole, and you have Test Mode deactivated, you can start sharing the event agenda on Pigeonhole Live to all your attendees.
-This can be any amount of time ahead of your Pigeonhole's first session starting date/time.
-Again, this has no bearings on your Pigeonhole duration.
+If you have completed setting up your agenda on Pigeonhole, and have Test Mode deactivated, you can start sharing the event agenda on Pigeonhole Live to all your attendees.
+This can be any amount of time ahead of your Pigeonhole's first session starting date/time has no bearings on your Pigeonhole duration.